PaddlePaddle/PaddleSpatial/research/Conformer/README.md

 ## Introduction
-This code corresponds to the paper "Towards Long-Term Time-Series Forecasting: Feature, Pattern, and Distribution"
+This code corresponds to the paper "Towards Long-Term Time-Series Forecasting: Feature, Pattern, and Distribution" (will be available soon).

 If you find this code or any of the ideas in the paper useful, please cite: